top of page

 Sketches of possible screens; Graphite

-Wire-framing
+Wire-framing the FTUE

 I moved into Figma to create the FTUE prototype.
 My main focus was making sure the user could get through it quickly and efficiently, so I tried not to overcomplicate steps in the process.
 I also made sure to stay consistent with the look and feel I had defined in the first half of this project so that the experience wouldn't feel fragmented.